run2bizdocs/docs-1/en-us/docs/neuro/developing-applications/business-object.md

 2. Fill the information with:

-a)	The Database Connection created;
+    1. The Database Connection created;

-b)	The Database Scheme name;
+    2. The Database Scheme name;

-c)	Type, whether view or table;
+    3. Type, whether view or table;

-d)	The Name in Database of the business object.
+    4. The Name in Database of the business object.

 ![business](images/neuro-10.jpg)